Lobster Bisque is a classic, rich, creamy, flavorful soup that's perfect for special occasions or when you want to serve something fancy!

 - A classic, traditional recipe that can be made with homemade lobster stock or packaged shellfish stock.

-- Uses tarragon and sherry to bring out a deep lobster flavor.
+- Uses tarragon and sherry (also a secret ingredient in my mushroom risotto) to bring out a deep lobster flavor.

 - Creamy, silky and rich – everything you want in a lobster bisque.